lesnikow/jstars-automated-discovery/README.md

 This codebase currently has issues working with Windows machines.
-Please contribute any corrections or updates towards making it work seamlessly across Linux, Windows, and BSD derivatives like Mac OS X.
+Please contribute any corrections or updates towards making it work seamlessly across Linux, Windows, and BSD derivatives like Mac OS X!